timmbogner/Farm-Data-Relay-System/extras/Node.md

 ## Configuration

 ### ```#define READING_ID  n```
 The identifier of this individual device.
 Should be a 16 bit integer value (0 - 65535).
+Controllers are not necessarily tied to this parameter, and can be subscribed to up to 256 different IDs.
+Sensors will likely be treated similarly in the future, allowing the user to send sensor readings under multiple IDs.
 ### ```#define GTWY_MAC  0xnn```
-The UNIT_MAC of the gateway that this device will send its data to.
+The UNIT_MAC of the gateway that this device will communicate with.
 ### ```#define FDRS_DEBUG```
 This definition enables debug messages to be sent over the serial port.
-If disabled, no serial interface will be initialized.
+If disabled, no serial debug interface will be initialized.
 ### ```#define USE_ESPNOW```
 Enables/disables ESP-NOW.
 ### ```#define USE_LORA```